bang590/JSPatch/README.md

 JSPatch ![License MIT](https://go-shields.herokuapp.com/license-MIT-yellow.png)
 ========

-JSPatch bridge Object-C and Javascript using the Object-C runtime.
-You can call any Object-C class and method in JavaScript by just including a small engine.
-That makes the APP obtain the power of script language: add modules or replacing Object-C codes to fix bugs dynamically.
+JSPatch bridge Objective-C and JavaScript using the Objective-C runtime.
+You can call any Objective-C class and method in JavaScript by just including a small engine.
+That makes the APP obtain the power of script language: add modules or replacing Objective-C codes to fix bugs dynamically.

 JSPatch is still in development, welcome to improve the project together.